prashant2917/koltlinPrograms/README.md

 # koltlinPrograms
-Programs asked in interview to check the candidate logic add the function for any problem statement that can be asked in interview
+Programs that can  asked in interview to check the candidate logic.
+You are free to add new questions by creating separate function in project.